surya-narayanan/surya-narayanan.github.io/personal.md

 Role models
 1. Frederick Sanger, winner of 2 Nobels.
 From Wikipedia, 'As noted in his obituary, he had described himself as "just a chap who messed about in a lab", and "academically not brilliant".'
+2. “Reyna's high level of play has earned him the nickname "The American Dream" by former teammate Erling Haaland.”
+3. Regarded as one of the best players never to have played at the World Cup, Scott Murray in The Guardian refers to Weah as "hamstrung by hailing from a global minnow".
+4. Vince Lombardi: "Among professional football head coaches, in the midst of the civil rights movement, Lombardi's anti-discrimination views were unusual"

 <!-- Here is a table